bonomali/documentation-2/apps/README.md

 Monitoring The CPU, Memory & I/O Utilization Of The Running Containers
 ----------

 Once the application is up and running, users can monitor the CPU, Memory, & I/O of the running containers to get alerts when these metrics exceed a pre-defined threshold.
-This is especially when performing functional & load testing.
+This is especially useful when performing functional & load testing.

 A user can perform historical monitoring analysis and correlate issues to container updates or build deployments.
 This can be done by clicking on the Stats link.
 A custom date range can be selected to view CPU, Memory and I/O historically.